satya-das/cib/README.md

 ```
+This is simple code but involves integration of two C++ components. `cib` ensures that integration is compiler independent and forward compatible and so call sequence is different than what it would be when `cib` is not involved.

-Below is the call sequence diagram for this sample:
+Below is the call sequence diagram for this sample, it will elaborate more about what code generated by `cib` does:
 ![Call sequence for sample-1](examples/example1/SAMPLE-1.svg "Call sequence for sample-1")

 As mentioned before, no compiler generated stuff are shared between components, and we can see method-table generated by `cib` is the only thing that are shared by `library` and `client`.